 31: City of London

 The City of London has had one of the biggest yo-yo effects in rental pricing, crashing by over 12-20% in 2020, and then rocketing back up in late 2021.
-Currently, the ‘Square Mile’ sports a monthly rental average of £2230.
-Being right in the heart of the city comes with an understandable high monthly rental bill.
+Currently, the ‘Square Mile’ sports a monthly rental average of £2,383.
+Being right in the heart of the city comes with an understandably high monthly rental bill.

 30: Camden

-Camden offers a monthly rental average of £2000.
-This represents a drop of about £160 from last year.
+Camden offers a monthly rental average of £2,150.
+This represents a drop of about £160 from early 2022.
 Still, Camden is one of the coolest places in London, though sadly, coolness comes at a price.

 27: Wandsworth

-Wandsworth has a monthly rental average of £1700, a slight dip since last year.
+Wandsworth also has a monthly rental average of £1,869, a slight increase since the last update.
 It also has a winning combination of excellent transport links, good schools and abundant green spaces, including scenic riverside spots.
 This makes it sought-after, and expensive.

 25: Hackney

-Joint with Tower Hamlets and Southwark, Hackney comes in at £1650 per month as an area-wide average for rent.
+Hackney comes in at £1,795 per month as an area-wide average for rent, with an increase of £145 since the last update.
 Fast-growing, smartening up while still retaining a bit of an edge, Hackney is one of those places that is successfully catching the next set of trends.
 This includes smartly designed rental developments.

-Joint with Newham and Richmond upon Thames, Lambeth currently offers a monthly rental average of £1600.
+Lambeth currently offers a monthly rental average of £1,733, a bump of more than £100 since the last update.
 Here, you’ve got the bright lights of Southbank, and the buzz of Brixton.
 This is a tailor-made borough for young professional renters looking to make the most of London living.

-Haringey offers a rental average of £1500 per month, which is roughly the same as last year.
+Haringey offers a rental average of £1,580 per month, which is a slight increase on last year.
 It’s a culture-rich North London borough that offers affordability alongside pleasant village-style community living, plenty of greenery and good commuting links into the city centre.

 19: Ealing